 2. How is your child doing with circle time?

-Preschoolers with ADHD often have difficulty with circle time.
-The teacher isn’t reading directly to your child.
-Rather, he or she is interacting with the whole class.
-Because they’re not being spoken to directly, kids with ADHD get lost in these situations and their attention wanders.
+Preschoolers with ADHD often have difficulty with circle time, because the teacher isn’t reading directly to your child.
+Rather, the teacher is interacting with the whole class.
+When they’re not being spoken to directly, kids with ADHD lose interest and their attention wanders.
 They do much better with one-on-one learning situations in which they get immediate feedback.
+Young children with ADHD also often find it very challenging to sit still during circle time.

 3. Can your child follow one- or two-step directions without getting distracted?

 Preschoolers should be able to follow one- and two-step directions, such as, “Hang up your coat and put your shoes away.”
 Sure, there are some “typical” preschoolers who won’t follow instructions because they’re feeling defiant.
 But kids with ADHD often have more problems with working memory than other children.
-They may want to do what you’ve asked, and may begin to attempt it, but get distracted by something else.
+They may want to follow your directions and begin to attempt it, but forget what they were asked to do and get distracted by something else.

 4. Does your child “dart” at the store or at preschool?

 Kids with ADHD will frequently “dart.”
 They’re flight risks.
 They’re supposed to be in line at school, moving from class to recess, but go in another direction.
-This could be an indicator of your child’s distractibility and impulsivity.
+This could be an indicator of your child’s distractibility, impulsivity, and/or hyperactivity.

 5. Do you avoid taking your child out in public, even to casual, family-friendly places?